-This trail starts from The Betsey Wynne public house which was opened in July 2006.
+This walk starts from The Betsey Wynne public house which was opened in July 2006.
 The pub takes its name from Betsey Fremantle (nee Wynne), wife of Thomas Fremantle, who was a captain in the Royal Navy and a close friend of Admiral Nelson.
-Thomas and Betsey, together with their new-born son, also called Thomas, moved to Swanbourne in 1798.
+Thomas and Betsey, together with their new-born son, also called Thomas. moved to Swanbourne in 1798.
 At this time, Thomas Fremantle was recovering from an injury to his right arm acquired in the same action in which Nelson had lost his.
-Betsey was a diarist, starting her journal in August 1789 at the age of 11, when she was travelling with her parents and sisters across Europe.
+Betsey was a diarist, starting her journal in August 1789 at the age of ten, when she was travelling with her parents and sisters across Europe.
 Thomas Fremantle himself went on to fight alongside Nelson at the sea battles of Copenhagen and Trafalgar, and eventually become an Admiral, in charge of the Mediterranean fleet.
 However, he died an unexpected early death in 1819.
-Betsey kept writing a diary until her death in 1857.
-The diaries up to 1819 have been edited and published as The Wynne Diaries.
+Betsey kept writing a diary until her death in 1857, and larger parts of it have now been published.
 They throw a very interesting light on her life and times.
 Thomas and Betsey's eldest son became an M.P. and took high office in government.
 He was eventually made the first Lord Cottesloe, partly in honour of his own achievements and partly in recognition of his father's activities.
 Descendants of the Fremantle family have remained in the village ever since, and now much of the village, including The Betsey Wynne itself, belongs to the Fremantle Estate.